 Your customers are no different; if they reach out to you, they want to hear from you soon.
 Fifty-two percent of customers who leave negative reviews expect to hear back the company within seven days.

-But, regardless of whether you receive a positive or negative review, you still don't want to be that company that puts off responding to customer reviews on Facebook.
+But, regardless of whether you receive a positive or negative review, you still don't want to be the company that puts off responding to customer reviews on Facebook.

 Here are three reasons why:

-- If the review is negative, your customer will feel like you don't care about them
+- If the review is negative, your customer will feel like you don't care about their concerns

 - If your customer has a question (whether their review is positive or negative), they'll think you're ignoring their problem